 - a sexual assault

-A person should also consult a doctor if the sensations are accompanied by other symptoms, such as:
+People may also inform the doctor if the sensations are alongside other symptoms, such as:

 - pain during intercourse or from inserting a tampon